 Dollar Closes Higher, Stocks Mixed

-TOKYO (AP) _ The dollar closed higher against the Japanese yen today despite being pushed down by profit-taking, while prices on the Tokyo Stock Exchange were mixed.
+TOKYO (AP) _ The dollar closed higher against the Japanese yen today, while prices on the Tokyo Stock Exchange were mixed.

 ″The dollar hardly moved after it hit the day’s low and stayed around 107.50 yen throughout the day.
 Players were only making minor adjustments,″ said Ryoko Kawashima, a dealer with Citibank.